 3500 Cedarwood Court, Chapel Hill.

 1988 - The Anna R. Hayes Residence, 3301 Arthur Minnis Road, Hillsborough.
 Although traditionally southern on the outside, the house has a more modern interior.
 Sold in 2012 to the Stephen Smith Trust.
-Fall exterior photo by James Blackburn.
+Top photo by James Blackburn.

 1989 - The D. Michael Warner and Elizabeth (Betty) B. Craven Residence, 4112 Powder Mill Road, Durham.
 Condoret designed the original house, an auto museum (bottom photo) in 1998, a guest house in 2002, a pool house, a conservatory, and an extensive addition to the original house.
 Except for the original house, everything was built by Caledonia Construction.

 1989 - The Sheldon and Doren Pinnell Residence, 3127 Surrey Road, Durham.
-Built by Metz and Dehart.
-90% of the structure was destroyed in 2010 for an extensive renovation by architect Hutch Johnson and builder Leon Meyers.
-The complete makeover included Bulthaup cabinetry; Aventine casework; oriental garden; solar power; home theater, and more.
-The interior designer is Maho Abe at Zen Associates in Boston; her husband, Shin, designed the site and garden and Zenís installation crew did the installation.
+Originally built by Metz and Dehart.
+90% was destroyed in 2010 for an extensive renovation by architect Hutch Johnson.
+Leon Meyers did most of the construction; the house was completed by another firm.
+The complete makeover included Bulthaup cabinetry; Aventine casework; oriental garden; a backyard gazebo; solar power; a home theater, and more.
+The interior designer was Maho Abe at Zen Associates in Boston; her husband, Shin, designed the garden and Zenís installation crew did the installation.

 1990 - The Rudy Y. Riggs and James (Jim) Phillips House, 830 Terry Road, Hurdle Mills NC.
 Photos by Jim Phillips.